The Most Common Food Allergies

 If you experience symptoms such as lacrimation, redness on the skin, a rash, or repetitive sneezing, consider a basic allergy test such as the Prima Home Allergy Test Kit.
 For more specific requirements, kits such as the Cat Allergy Test Kit or Airborne Allergy Screen Kit may be more appropriate.
 To learn more about allergies, refer to the Allergy Testing FAQs.

-Main photo: Anthony Cunningham for Zoom Testing
+Main photo: Anthony Cunningham for Zoom Health

 Zoom Health is a leading UK supplier of Home Health Tests and Earplugs